bearsdotzone/blasebears/pages/resources.md

 [BlueGriffon](http://bluegriffon.org) Free for Windows, Mac, and Linux with the option to buy a license for optional features.

+[Plasmic](https://www.plasmic.app/) Generous free option and web based.
+Only readily publishes to GitHub, but that's also free.

 ## Examples

 ### HTML